Wesley Johnson (American football): 2016

 In Week 8, Johnson made his first start of the season during a 31-28 victory at the Cleveland Browns.
 He remained the starting center for the last eight games of the season after Nick Mangold was unable to play due to a recurring ankle injury.
 Mangold suffered an ankle injury in Week 7 against the Baltimore Ravens and was placed on injured reserve for the remainder of the season.

 2017

-Johnson was slated to be the starting center after the New York Jets released Nick Mangold on February 25, 2017, after having a successful run while replacing him while he was injured during the 2016 season.
+Johnson was slated to be the starting center after the Jets released Nick Mangold on February 25, 2017, after having a successful run while replacing him while he was injured during the 2016 season.

 On March 9, 2017, the Jets placed a second-round tender on Johnson and signed him to a one-year, $2.74 million contract.

 Head coach Todd Bowles named Johnson the starting center ahead of Jonotthan Harrison.
-He started the New York Jets' season-opening 21-12 loss at the Buffalo Bills.
+He started the Jets' season-opening 21-12 loss at the Buffalo Bills.